 Visit Get ready for Brexit to find more detailed guidance on policy changes relevant to your sector.

 If the UK leaves the EU without a deal, cross-border flows across electricity interconnectors will no longer be governed by EU legislation.

-UK market participants will need to register under the Regulation on Energy Market Integrity and Transparency (REMIT) with an EU regulatory authority for the purposes of market monitoring to avoid a disruption to cross-border trade or trade within EU wholesale energy markets, or trade within the Single Electricity Market that Northern Ireland shares with Ireland.
+UK market participants will need to register under the Regulation on Energy Market Integrity and Transparency (REMIT) with an EU regulatory authority for the purposes of market monitoring to avoid a disruption to cross-border trade or trade within EU wholesale energy markets, or trade within the SEM that Northern Ireland shares with Ireland.

-The government will take all possible measures to maintain the Single Electricity Market and continue to work with the Irish government and European Commission to seek agreement that the Single Electricity Market will continue.
-Northern Ireland electricity market participants should continue using the Single Electricity Market processes and arrangements.
-However, market participants should be aware of the risk that the Single Electricity Market may not be able to continue, in which case government and the Northern Ireland Utility Regulator will take action to seek to ensure continued security of supply and market stability.
+The government will take all possible measures to maintain the SEM and continue to work with the Irish government and European Commission to seek agreement that the SEM will continue.
+Northern Ireland electricity market participants should continue using the SEM processes and arrangements.
+However, market participants should be aware of the risk that the SEM may not be able to continue, in which case government, the Northern Ireland Utility Regulator and SONI, the Northern Ireland Transmission System Operator, will take action to ensure continued security of supply and market stability.